 The Foundation also works to help secure monthly salaries, support housing costs and rent, electricity and water bills, and much needed financial assistance for university and school fees.

 We recognise the devastating impact that isolation and exclusion can have on these children and their families.
-Local economies are also being held back as these children are often unable to find productive employment.
+Local economies also suffer, as these children are often unable to find long-term employment and training opportunities.